weiwei-lab19/General-Resources/Git/github-team-collaboration-workflow.md

 ```

 ### 4. Push to Remote
-Push the feature branch to the remote repository
+Push the new commits in the working branch to the remote repository
 ```bash
 git push origin feature/your-feature-name
 ```